Performance Marketing

 Zapier supports the process of lead generation and capture with automated actions and tasks.
 It also offers email marketing and CRM tools.
 Zapier’s platform is user-friendly and offers a range of paid plans for varying budgets, but the free plan is limited, and there’s no mobile app.
 Zapier is particularly useful for businesses in IT, finance, and e-commerce.

-AI chatbots are popular with marketers, and an automated solution like Intercom can be especially useful if you’re strapped for resources and can’t staff a chat function.
+Chatbots are a popular use for AI functionality, and an automated solution like Intercom can be especially useful if you’re strapped for resources and can’t staff a chat function.
 Intercom also provides lead nurturing and scoring features, though it can get costly quickly with a per-user charge.
 It’s best used for high-volume customer support, such as the e-commerce or SaaS industries.

 ActiveCampaign automates email marketing along with CRM and sales, and you can also use it for segmentation and building landing pages.
 For a smaller or newer company, ActiveCampaign might not be necessary for sending basic emails.
 It’s probably a good fit if you’re sending out a high volume of emails or have to automate sales, such as for agencies, creators and influencers, real estate, and other highly interactive fields.